Necas209/GA-NN-Weight-Optimization/README.md

 # Genetic Algorithm for Neural Network Weight Optimization

 ## Description
 This GitHub repository provides an implementation of a Genetic Algorithm (GA) for finding optimal weights of a Neural Network (NN).
 The repository includes our own implementation of the GA algorithm as well as an integration with PyGAD, a popular Python library for Genetic Algorithms.
+The report can be read at [Neural Network Optimization Using Genetic Algorithms](report.pdf).

 ## Key Features